Bjoerns-TB/LoRaWAN-M5Stack/README.md

 Used UART has to be configured in LoRaWan.cpp

 ToDo:
-- provide OTAA version example
+- debug OTAA version example (First transfer is possible after about 150s cause join is done in SF12; maybee FW related)